paule32/dbase4web/README.md

-# dbase4web
+# studybooks
-transpiller dBase dbl > javascript
+book for study